iAmNathanJ/file-pluck/README.md

 ---

 If you want to break down snippets into key/value pairs, you can do so.
 This requires delimiters set on key/values.
-By default, they are `valueOpening = '{'`, `valueClosing = '}'`, and `keyValueSeparator = '---'`.
+By default, they are
+`valueOpening: '{'`
+`valueClosing: '}'`
+`keyValueSeparator: '---'`

 *main.css*
 ```css